germanlahitte/portfolio/README.md

   * Knowledgeable in REST protocol, HTTP methods  such as GET, POST, PUT, and DELETE, and JSON data formats, ensuring API functionality, reliability, and     security

 __Browser developer tools__
+  *

+ __Slack__
+  * Familiar with the interface, sending messages, sharing files, and joining channels and groups.
+  * Proficient in navigating the Slack interface, including finding and using search functionality and managing personal settings and preferences.

 __Mind maps & diagrams__
   * Utilized mindmaps to visually organize and plan testing strategies, ensuring comprehensive coverage of testing scenarios, to enhance team collaboration and efficiency.